 - 12.5.1.
-Where, at any point, the Appeals Board comes to the conclusion that the case at hand would be better served by the appointment of an independent arbitrator, it may do so by a vote of the Appeals Board. - 1.
+Where, at any point, the Appeals Board comes to the conclusion that the case at hand would be better be served by the appointment of an independent arbitrator, it may do so by a vote of the Appeals Board. - 1.
 The Appeals Board Chair shall be responsible for finding persons capable of acting as an arbitrator and should be prepared to do so on short notice. - 2.
 The Board of Directors, on the recommendation of the Appeals Board Chair, shall hire an independent arbitrator agreed upon by the parties to the appeal or, if the parties are unable to agree, as selected by the Appeals Board Chair. - 3.
 The arbitrator shall provide directions for the conduct and determination of the appeal according to his/her discretion, including the submission of written materials and the convening of an oral hearing, if deemed necessary, and shall establish the applicable time limits for such steps.
 The arbitrator's decision shall be released to the interested parties, the Committee, and the Executive, where possible, within 10 (ten) days of the arbitrator's appointment.

-13.HEARING RIGHTS AND PROCEDURES
+13. HEARING RIGHTS AND PROCEDURES

-- 13.1.
-Hearings shall be open to the public, limited only by space restrictions in the designated hearing room or the discretion of the Appeals Board; - 13.2.
-At the discretion of the Panel, oral submissions may be dispensed with where they are not possible or are clearly unnecessary. - 13.3.
+13.1.
+Hearings shall be open to the public, limited only by space restrictions in the designated hearing room or the discretion of the Appeals Board;

+- 13.2.
+At the discretion of the Panel, it may offer the parties the option to proceed on written submissions alone, if they feel it appropriate to dispense with oral submissions.
+If both parties agree to proceed by way of only written submissions, the hearing shall proceed in that manner; otherwise, the default of written and oral submissions shall apply. - 13.3.
 The Panel may remove anyone from a hearing through a majority vote if the Panel decides that they are being disruptive, threatening, or offensive. - 13.4.
 No audio-visual recordings shall be taken during the hearing, although Parties may take notes as necessary. - 13.5.
-Each Panel that does not include the Appeals Board Chair shall elect amongst themselves a Panel Chair to preside over the Case;

-- 13.5.1.
-If the Appeals Board Chair is a member of the Panel they shall be considered the Panel Chair unless they choose to have the Panel elect a Panel Chair. - 13.6.
-The Panel may, at their discretion, modify the general oral hearing procedure as they see - 13.6.1.
+The Appeals Board Chair shall be the Panel Chair unless (i) he or she has a conflict of interest, in which case the remaining Appeals Board Members shall elect from among themselves a Panel Chair for that appeal, or (ii) he or she becomes unable to continue in a hearing, at which time the remaining Panel Members shall elect from among themselves a Panel Chair. - 13.6.
+The Panel may, at their discretion, modify the general oral hearing procedure as they see fit. - 13.6.1.
 A copy of the procedures shall be provided to the participants no less than three (3) days prior to the hearing. - 13.6.2.
 A sample procedure for the oral hearing shall be found in Appendix 1.

-14.DISPOSITION
+14. DISPOSITION

 - 14.1.
 At the end of an oral hearing the Panel may recess the proceedings to determine if they shall render an oral decision immediately. - 14.2.
-Judgments by the Appeals Board may be rendered orally at the end of a hearing or may be reserved. - 14.2.1.
-A brief statement outlining any judgement or decision to reserve judgement made by the Appeals Board shall be released to the Parties and the public within one (1) day following the oral hearing. - 14.3.
+The Panel will, at the end of a hearing, either deliver an oral judgment or indicate to the parties that it is reserving its judgment. - 14.3.
 All Judgments, even if rendered orally, shall be accompanied by written reasons which are to be made available to the Parties and public within a reasonable amount of time after the oral hearing, but not more than five (5) days following the oral hearing. - 14.4.
 If Judgment is reserved, the Panel shall make its decision available within a reasonable amount of time. - 14.4.1.
 Written reasoned Judgments shall be provided to the Parties and the public within five (5) days following the oral hearing.

-15.EMERGENCY PROCEEDINGS
+15. EMERGENCY PROCEEDINGS